davidone007/Data-Analyst-Portfolio/README.md

 ## 📂 Projects
 ### 📌 **Projects in Development**
-I am currently working on several projects, but here are two completed ones:
+I am currently working on several projects, I will leave the ones I have completed:

 ### 1️⃣ **Image Compression**
 - **Description**: Implemented an image compression algorithm to reduce file sizes while maintaining quality.